Approved by Trustees: 22nd October 2019

 11.3 a) For all staff engaged in ‘regulated activity’ an enhanced DBS together with barred list information must be obtained.

-b) For all teaching roles, an additional check against the prohibited from teaching
+b) For all teaching roles, an additional check against the prohibited from teaching list is required.

-c) For all Academy Management posts (including Trustees), a further check against the ‘prohibited under section 128 provisions’ must also be carried out, where a DBS with barred list check has not already been undertaken.
+c) For all School Management posts (including Trustees), a further check against the ‘prohibited under section 128 provisions’ must also be carried out, where a DBS with barred list check has not already been undertaken.

 11.4 For all other staff who have an opportunity for regular contact with children, but who are not engaging in regulated activity, an enhanced DBS certificate (without the barred list check) is sufficient.
 This would include contractors or other temporary staff working on site within the school day.
-This applies as they will be viewed by pupils/students as a ‘safe person’ if they are known as a member of the Academy staff.
+This applies as they will be viewed by pupils/students as a ‘safe person’ if they are known as a member of the School staff.

 11.5 DBS checks are not legally required if a new member of staff is moving from a school post in England within the last three months; however, normal procedure for the Trust will be to automatically carry out a check for all new members of staff appointed from employers outside the Trust.

 11.6 DBS checks must be carried out (without the barred list information) for any volunteer, as all volunteers may be required to work outside the classroom with pupils e.g. hearing them read.